 Myth # 4: Drinking milk will increase my milk supply.

 As interesting as that may sound and perhaps, we’re gonna have to pop that make-believe bubble too.
 It does make sense though, however, it does not really affect the abundance of your milk supply.
 What’s important to remember here is, keeping yourself hydrated of any liquid you have (just of course, with the exception of liquor and caffeine, or any unhealthy options you have) and eating a balanced diet, especially now that you are breastfeeding, since those are the sources of your milk production.

 Myth # 5: My baby got diarrhea!
 I think I should stop breastfeeding.

 As alarming as a case of diarrhea is for your baby, we ask you to keep calm and take deep breaths as we debunk this belief for you.
 Your breast milk did not cause your baby’s diarrhea at all.
 In fact, they can get better if they continue breastfeeding because as a mother, that is your superpower!
 Breastfeeding has the ability to protect your baby from getting sick, as it can fight off any infections lingering around them.
 Think of it as like getting their first vaccination.

 Now, finally, we’re talking about a fact we can verify!
 Here at Northeast Doulas, we are your extended support throughout these life-changing journeys for you and your family.
-As doulas, we consider it our life mission to continuously guide and educate expecting and newly-birthed mothers and their families alike.
+As doulas, we consider it our life mission to continuously guide and educate expecting and newly-birthed mothers and their families alike, that’s why we take breastfeeding myths debunked seriously.
 We are known to provide exceptional care for families with newborns, as well as for mothers who are undergoing labor and those who are in postpartum.